jsenv/core/packages/independent/snapshot/readme.md

 ## A word on snapshot testing

-Using snapshot to test goes like this:
+Snapshot testing consists into:

-1. Executing code produces one or many files called snapshots
+1. Making code execution produce file(s).
+They are called snapshots.
+2. Make further code execution follow these steps:
+    1. Read existing snapshot
+    2. Execute code
+    3. Read new snapshot
-2. When code is executed again, snapshots are compared and throw if there is a diff
+    4. Compare existing and new snapshot and throw if there is a diff

-This ensure code execution produces the same snapshots meaning that the code being tested still behave as expected.
+This force code execution to produce the same snapshots.
+Meaning that code being tested still behave as expected.

 ## How it works